Newtonian potential from scattering amplitudes in super-renormalizable gravity: Abstract

 \section{Abstract}

-Using scattering amplitudes, we compute the coupling between a general super-renormalizable gravity theory and massive scalar particles.
-This allows us to derive the $D$-dimensional Newtonian potential at both tree-level and one-loop level—the latter containing the first calculation by using newly derived three-graviton Feynman rules.
-In four-dimensional spacetime, we numerically demonstrate that the Newtonian potential remains finite at the origin, providing compelling evidence that the singularity-free nature of super-renormalizable gravity persists at the one-loop level.
+Based on the classical limit of relativistic scattering amplitudes, we compute the coupling between a general super-renormalizable gravity and massive scalar particles.
+This allows us to derive the $D$-dimensional metric corrections at both tree-level and one-loop level—the latter containing the first calculation by using newly derived three-graviton Feynman rules.
+By introducing Newtonian potential function $\Phi\equiv\frac{h_{00}}{2}$, we reproduce at tree level, $\mathcal{O}(G)$, the well-known result proportional to the error function in four-dimensional spacetime.
+Furthermore, we obtain the loop-level contributions to the potential function at order $\mathcal{O}(G^2)$ and perform a numerical analysis of its behavior at large distances.
+Our results indicate that, at the one-loop level, the magnitude of the potential increases gradually with distance in the asymptotic regime.